nluka/langant-explorer/README.md

       Specific generations (points) to save.
   -v [ --save_interval ] arg
       Generation interval at which to save.

+Additional Notes:
+  - Each queue slot requires 624 bytes for the duration of the program
+  - Each in-flight simulation (# determined by thread pool size) requires 624 bytes of storage plus whatever the grid (image) requires, where each cell (pixel) occupies 1 byte
+  - Each simulation requires 48 bytes of storage for the duration of the program
 ```

 ## State Format